Peach Trifle Recipe

 • In a medium saucepan, heat the jam/jelly until it melts and add the peaches.
 Stir to mix, then remove from heat and let cool.

-• Sprinkle half the cake pieces in the bottom of the serving trifle bowl.
+• Place half of the cake pieces in the bottom of the trifle bowl.

-• Top the cake with ½ of the pudding.
-Spread to smooth as best you can.
+• Top the cake with half of the pudding.
+Gently spread in an even layer.

 • Top the pudding with half the peach mixture.